fbpx

 CoEd’s Youth Protection Policy is meant to protect both the sponsor and student.
 We do not share full names with donors or students, out of respect for the privacy of each.
 We also screen new sponsors through the National Sex Offender Registry.
 CoEd reserves the right to 1) decline a request by any person to sponsor or 2) discontinue a sponsorship if it deems that this connection in any way puts at risk the students, staff, or reputation of CoEd and its programs.
 Furthermore, Cooperative for Education reserves the right to deny any application for tour participation for the same reasons.

 All correspondence is monitored by the Rise Program staff for appropriateness of content and the privacy of both students and sponsors.
-We have a significant obligation to protect both our students and you, the sponsor.
-To do that best, we do not allow the following forms of communication with your student: Facebook, Twitter, WhatsApp, other social media, instant messaging, phone, or any other direct communication outside of supervised visits during CoEd trips and letters and emails overseen by CoEd.
+We have a significant obligation to protect both the students and you, the sponsor.
+To do that best, we do not allow the following forms of communication with sponsored students: Facebook, Twitter, WhatsApp, other social media, instant messaging, phone, or any other direct communication outside of supervised visits during CoEd trips and letters and emails overseen by CoEd.
 We post updates on Rise Program activities frequently on Facebook, Instagram, and our blog, so feel free to follow us for more real-time updates.

 Payment Information